SergeWilfried/dunia-protocol-core/docs/protocol/bondingcurve/README.md

 ---
-description: 'The fair, scalable issuance mechanism for FEI'
+description: 'The fair, scalable issuance mechanism for COWRIE'
 ---

 # Bonding Curves